avatao-content/challenge-toolbox/docs/environment.md

 The challenge-toolbox is a python library to build and deploy challenges.
 It can be customized via environment variables.
 Basically, all that is required is to run deploy.py in your CI.

 The best option is to use a container based CI system in which you can use a docker image as the build environment.
 In this case you only have to "docker build" the challenge-toolbox and use the resulting image as the build environment.
 Of course, you still need to set some environment variables.
 Another option is to skip docker and directly run deploy.py in whatever CI system you use.
-Out of the box, Drone, CircleCI and Google Cloud Build are supported but any other CI system can be used with the environment variables below.
+Out of the box, CircleCI, Drone and Google Cloud Build are supported but any other CI system can be used with the environment variables below.

 ## Requirements